 I guess this tip is useful while the renovation projects are unfolding in Moscow.
 Because of the works some places or entrances to these places will be closed.
 Even if your map shows the entrance is here, I would not bet on it.
 I had to circle around a park once to find a way to get in and then to get out 🙂

 Moscow travel advice: transport

 9. Distances are not a joke here

 Moscow is huge, like, really huge.
-If you are very fit, you can attempt to see its sights on foot, but that’s not what I advise you too.
+If you are very fit, you can attempt to see its sights on foot, but that’s not what I advise you to do.
 I did a silly thing when I went to the Cathedral of Christ the Savior on foot from the Kremlin.
 It is 2 kilometers only from the Red Square, but I had already walked around the Kremlin for a couple of hours, and by the time I got to the cathedral, I was exhausted.
 Just take metro, it is much easier.

 10. Transportation system

 Moscow is a capital city with more than 10 million citizens, so, trust me, the transportation system is well-developed here.
 They have metro, buses, trams, trolleybuses covering the whole city.
 And the best thing is that almost all tourist sights are next to a metro station, and you won’t need another means of transport.
 You can find the metro map in two languages here: it is not downloadable, but you can print it anyway or make a screenshot.
 Frankly, considering the local transportation system, there is no need in taxis here, but in case you need one, download Gett or Yandex Taxi apps.

 What is very important is that in Russia public transport is much cheaper than in Europe.
 For example, a ticket for metro costs 55 roubles or 0,75 EUR.
 If you are planning to stay just a couple of days in Moscow, you might consider buying a ticket for 415 roubles that is valid 3 days and gives you an unlimited number of trips.